Exoaihq/.github/profile/README.md

 You'll need to clone and run both exo-app and exo-server to get the app to work locally.

-If you'd like to use the (beta) production version of the app you can sign up and download it here: https://www.getexo.dev/

 Screen shot of the Exo app next to vscode:

 <p align="center">